 The summary that you supply with your submission is the text that is shown to users in Microsoft AppSource and in-product search results.
 You want it to be original, engaging, and directed at your target audience.
 Describe your solution and its value to your target customer, in one or two sentences:

 - Put the most important information first.

 - Avoid using jargon or specialized terminology; don't assume that users know what they're looking for.

 - Include keywords that customers might search for.

-The following figure shows a good short description next to one that relies on the brand name*
+The following figure shows a good summary next to one that relies on the brand name.

 - How does your solution benefit its user?

 - What are different ways someone could use your it?

 - What industries or specialists would use it?

 Most users read between 300 and 500 words.
 The maximum length for descriptions is 4,000 characters.